aixoss/aix-puppet/README.md

 ## Setup
 ### Setup Requirements
- This aixautomation module requires that the LPARs which are targeted to be updated are managed by the same NIM server than the one on which Puppet runs. <br>
+ This aixautomation module needs to run a the NIM server which manages LPARs to be updated, therefore Puppet needs to be installed and run on this NIM server. <br>
  This aixautomation module requires download access to FixCentral, and http/https/ftp access to eFix download server.<br>